josmar-crwdstffng/angular/aio/content/guide/feature-modules.md

 </code-example>

-This generates a folder for the new component within the customer-dashboard folder and updates the feature module with the `CustomerDashboardComponent` info:
+This generates a directory for the new component within the `customer-dashboard` directory and updates the feature module with the `CustomerDashboardComponent` info:

 <code-example header="src/app/customer-dashboard/customer-dashboard.module.ts" path="feature-modules/src/app/customer-dashboard/customer-dashboard.module.ts" region="customer-dashboard-component"></code-example>